iqrok/vestacp-nodejs/README.md

 - PM2 must be installed.
 - The app must be installed in `/home/user/web/domain/nodeapp/`
-- The app entry point must be `/home/user/web/domain/nodeapp/app.js`
+- ~~The app entry point must be `/home/user/web/domain/nodeapp/app.js`~~
 - The app must listen on a UNIX socket in `/home/user/web/domain/nodeapp/app.sock`
 - Upload `NodeJS.tpl`, `NodeJS.stpl`, `NodeJS.sh` to `/usr/local/vesta/data/templates/web/nginx/`
 - In the control panel, select NodeJS from Proxy Template

 ![VestaCP](https://logico.com.ar/img/2019/04/21/vestacp_proxy_setup.png)

+# UPDATE

+Applications which run on TCP Port can use NodeJS-TCP template, as long as used Port is stated in pm2.json

+pm2.json must be placed in `/home/user/web/domain/`